appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-pagination-in-table.md

 This page shows you how to set up server-side pagination on a Table widget, which allows you to manage and display large datasets within your application.
 It involves fetching and displaying only a portion of data from the server at a time, enhancing performance.

- If you are using the one-click binding feature to connect to data, Appsmith automatically generates server-side pagination queries for you.
+ If you are using the one-click binding feature to connect data, Appsmith automatically generates server-side pagination queries for you.
 However, if you prefer to manually configure the server-side setup, you can do so by following the instructions in this guide.

 <VideoEmbed host="youtube" videoId="9_uqwm4M4Yg" title="Server-side Pagination on Table" caption="Server-side Pagination on Table"/>

-## Query configuration
+## Configure query

 Most databases and APIs support server-side pagination, although the methods of implementation can vary.